catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 Download and install kubectl
 ============================

-This quickstart will cover two ways to start your cluster.
-The Kubectl is only required for the command line example as Kubectl is the command line interface to the Kubernetes API and the canonical way to interact with Kubernetes clusters.
+``Kubectl`` is the command line interface for the Kubernetes API and the canonical way to interact with Kubernetes clusters.
+You will need to install it to be able to interact with your clusters after they have been created.

-The instructions below can be used to quickly install kubectl on Linux as a static binary:
+The instructions below can be used to quickly install ``Kubectl`` on Linux as a static binary:

 .. code-block:: bash